ls1intum/thesis-template-typst/content/introduction.typ

 Artemis is a sophisticated open-source software platform designed to enhance the educational experience for students and instructors at the Technical University of Munich and other academic institutions.
 The platform supports a broad array of educational activities, including course and exam organization, the creation and management of exercises, and the delivery of lectures @artemis.
 Its comprehensive feature set aims to streamline the interactive teaching and learning process for thousands of students attending a course, making it a valuable tool in modern education @interactivelearning.

-The system’s scalability and active development are critical aspects of its design.
+The system's scalability and active development are critical aspects of its design.
 Artemis is continually evolving, with contributions from a diverse group of developers who add new functionalities and improve existing ones.
-This dynamic growth necessitates robust end-to-end (E2E) testing to maintain the platform’s reliability and performance.
+This dynamic growth necessitates robust end-to-end (E2E) testing to maintain the platform's reliability and performance.
 E2E testing is crucial because it ensures that all components of the system work together seamlessly, mimicking real user scenarios from start to finish.
 By simulating actual user interactions, E2E tests verify that the user flows operate as intended, thereby preventing disruptions in the educational activities it supports.

 In Artemis, E2E tests are implemented using the Cypress framework.
 Cypress is a modern testing tool that provides a fast, reliable, and efficient way to test web applications.
 It enables developers to write tests that can check the entire application workflow, from logging in to submitting assignments.
 This thorough testing approach helps identify and fix issues before they affect the end-users, ensuring a smooth and uninterrupted user experience.
 The continuous integration of E2E tests into the development process is essential for maintaining the high quality and reliability of the Artemis platform as it scales and adapts to the ever-changing educational landscape.